Personal profile

 Structural and mechanistic studies of a stabilized subunit dimer variant of Escherichia coli bacterioferritin identify residues required for core formation.
 J. Biol.
 Chem.
 284, 18873-18881.

-Iron-sulfur cluster biogenesis in bacteria
+Iron-sulfur cluster biogenesis and sulfur utilisation in bacteria

 Collaborators: